yanateras/jsonjson/README.md

 ----------

 Benchmarks are done on [MTG JSON v2.19.2](http://mtgjson.com) `AllSets.json` file using `timer:tc/3` function.
-Each implementation is tested five times, the lowest time is used.
+Each implementation is tested 50 times, then the lowest time is used.
 The host is MacBook Air 13″ Mid 2013.
 The operating system is OS X. Erlang settings are as follows:

 ```